YeeticusFinch/Fancy-Chess/README.md

 #### Empress
 Can slide like a rook, and jump like a knight
 #### Donald Trump
-Moves like a king
+Moves like a king.
-Can only move to a spot that’s guarded by another piece (another piece can’t move away to break this) Places a pawn on the previous square during a move (building a wall)
+Can only move to a spot that’s guarded by another piece (another piece can’t move away to break this).
+Places a pawn on the previous square during a move (building a wall)
 #### Pope
 Ferz, Alpil, and Knight combined